soloscilladaescalona24-ui/Final-Project/README.md

 ?>

-Step 6: Run the Web Application
+Step 6: Run the Web Page
 Open your web browser and load the application using: http://localhost/websys/login.php
 (Again, if you modified the folder name websys, make sure it matches the changes in the folder name.
 For example if you change the folder name to “myfolder” , you should type in